webreinvent/vaah-docs/docs/vaahcms-2/backend/modules.md

 ##### Vaahcms Module

 VaahCms provide a `framework` for `Module`.
-This framework have largely been designed over the last several years and will all be good choices for building Backend site.
+This framework has largely been designed over the last several years and will all be good choices for building Backend site.

 We will be using `Vue` & `Pinia` because this is where the real power of VaahCMS exist.